SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/tw/Other-Plugins/Developer-Guide/Developer-Guide.md

 You can click on the discord badge at the bottom of the page to join.

 You can also check out our [Javadocs](https://slimefun.github.io/javadocs/Slimefun4/docs/) to get some more technical information about how the API is structured.
 But we would advise you to check this guide first.
+But we would advise you to check this guide first.

 ## Table of Contents